saweeet/saweeet.github.io/content/en/projects/This is how I stream.md

  **3. Install the Torrentio RD Add-on**

-- Back on your Stremio app on your mobile phone, go to the **Add-ons** section.
+- Make sure you are signed in your Stremio app on your mobile phone

-- Search for **Torrentio RD** and install it.
-- Find the Torrentio RD add-on and click `Configure`.
+- Visit https://torrentio.strem.fun/ and under Debrid Provider, click on Real Debrid
-- Paste the Real-Debrid API key you copied earlier.
+- Paste the RealDebrid API Key under the `RealDebrid API Key` that you copied in Step 2.

 At this stage you should now be able to test this.
 Make sure your mobile phone is connected to your home Wi-Fi.
 Then, using Stremio, try searching and watching a few movies and TV shows using Stremio.